All Episodes

 Fetterman, another example.

-You know, legal legalized drugs, safe heroin injection sites paid for by taxpayers, no limits on abortion, moratorium on fracking, release as many convicted murderers as I can and open up the prisons and let a third to half the prison population free.
+You know, legalized drugs, safe heroin injection sites paid for by taxpayers, no limits on abortion, moratorium on fracking, release as many convicted murderers as I can and open up the prisons and let a third to half the prison population free.

 Am I wrong?

-So that that's that's difficult too.
+So that's difficult too.

-Now a lot of Americans listen to folks like you, Sean, and they get the truth and the facts, and and and but the mainstream press certainly doesn't do that.
+Now, a lot of Americans listen to folks like you, Sean, and they get the truth and the facts.

-So I think you put that all together, um, yeah, that's that's why some of these races were so close.
+Yeah, that's why some of these races were so close.

-But the end it's about winning.
+But the end, it's about winning.

 And Ron Johnson is going to win, and he's a great member of the Senate.

-You you know that this guy is a fighter.
+This guy is a fighter.

-Uh I'm so glad he's coming back.
+I'm so glad he's coming back.

-I think he's gonna win.
+I think he's going to win.

-We're all gonna go to I was in Georgia two years ago at this, you know, we would spent December in Georgia, right?
+We're all going to go to ⁇ I was in Georgia two years ago.

-Um that that's just that's just where it is.
+That's just where it is.

 We know the left's against us.

-I always say the left, the left controls everything, the big tech, big media, big sports, big corporations, the higher education, uh they control Hollywood, the House, the Senate, or and the White House, but they don't control we the people.
+I always say the left controls everything, the big tech, big media, big sports, big corporations, the higher education.

-Well, I think so too.
+Well, I think so, too.

-But you know, this gives us now an opportunity.
+But, you know, this gives us now an opportunity.

 If we can get the Senate along with the House, that would give Republicans an opportunity to dig into the Hunter Biden laptop.